ucsd-cse110-sp23/cse-110-project-team-10/README.md

+# Build Scripts
+To run the server please go into your directory and type ./run-and-build.sh

 # Audio GPT
 Audio Gpt is a front end replacement for ChatGPT that allows for commands to be delegated using the user's voice